isoworg/CV-1/README.md

 #### Communication

-I am a confident written communicator and also capable at oral communication.
+I am a confident written communicator and also a capable verbal communicator.
+These skills developed during university and have conintued to flourish due to my frequent blogging and public speaking.

-  What I want to mention:
   - public speaking (Final Project Presentation)
+  - Top star sales person for boots (31 in a day)
   - informal writing skills (Blogging for H&H)
   - Technical writing skills (Link to readme)